soasme/webhook-enterprise/docs/getting-started.md

 ## Testing Proxy

-Below is a curl command posting JSON data to the url you just got when adding source:
+Below is a curl command posting JSON data to the url which you just got:

 ```bash
 $ curl https://40d40092ddfcd570645c97b50a4a4cf7:aba8deb917b097e55fb932401c4d0d5b@0.0.0.0:4698/1 \